 So many things are passed on to our children including some of our most significant struggles.
 What a joy it is to see the positive aspects of family traits reflected in our children and what a devastating reality it is to see them struggle with pain.
 My youngest daughter has migraines.
 She got them from me.
 My mom and my maternal grandmother both had migraines, and I suspect this genetic condition goes back many generations more than any of us know.

-Today, after missing yet another day of school, my sweet daughter is in bed with her head on an ice pack and her room as dark as can be in the middle of the day.
-I know exactly how she feels yet I am powerless to end her pain.
-It was just after she was born that my migraines became chronic and ultimately, intractable.
-She knows what her future could hold and it both scares her and makes her sad.
+Today, after missing another school day, my sweet daughter is in bed with her head on an ice pack and her room as dark as can be in the middle of the day.
+I know exactly how she feels, yet I am powerless to end her pain.
+It was just after she was born that my migraines became chronic and, ultimately, intractable.
+She knows what her future could hold, and it both scares her and makes her sad.